 UNDERCOVER.
 Harrington gets his appearance changed for his undercover role (page 6).
 Like many episodes in Mr. District Attorney, this is a gratifying fantasy, masquerading as a bit of crime tale storytelling.

 A whole series of events show the D.A. as the boss and Harrington as his subordinate.
+This creates a Chain of Command.
 The D.A.:

 The Execution of Caesar Larsen (#13, January-February 1950).
 Writer: Ed Herron (France E. Herron).
 Art: Howard Purcell.
 A vicious mobster who fears he's dying, creates and trains a double of himself, to make rivals think he is still alive after his death.
 This is a minor tale.
 It is best in the somewhat surreal scenes of the mobster training his double (pages 7, 8).